VanshWAGH/Persona-AI/README.md

 # 🎭 Persona AI — Chat with Hitesh Choudhary & Piyush Garg

-An AI-powered chat application that uses OpenAI's GPT-4o-mini to simulate authentic conversations with two of India's most influential coding educators: **Hitesh Choudhary** and **Piyush Garg**.
+An AI-powered chat application that supports multiple LLM backends (OpenAI's GPT-4o-mini and Google's Gemini 2.5 Flash) to simulate authentic conversations with two of India's most influential coding educators: **Hitesh Choudhary** and **Piyush Garg**.

 > Built as a project for the **GenAI Cohort** by ChaiCode.